 We live in Guanacaste in the Tamarindo area.
 Since this area depends pretty much purely on tourism for its livelihood and has a huge mix of foreigners and locals, Tamarindo is empty.

 Many businesses closed their doors back end of March and April since there are no tourists.
-Now that restaurants can open 7 days a week with 50% maximum capacity and social distancing (for those in Phase 3), some but not all are open for dine in.
+Now that restaurants can open 7 days a week with 50% maximum capacity and social distancing (as we are in Phase 3), some but not all are open for dine in.
 We just recently went for lunch at Witch’s Rock beach front restaurant and there were 3 other tables.
 It was the first time we ate out in 3 months!

 In Villarreal, the small local town outside of Tamarindo, it’s more lively.
 Locals are still out and about, going to work, walking to the supermarket.
-Social distancing is not that well practiced and you’ll see groups of people hanging out and talking on the street corners, friends walking their dogs together or having a beer in the parking lot.
+Social distancing is not that well practiced but nearly everyone is wearing a mask.
+You’ll see groups of people hanging out and talking on the street corners, friends walking their dogs together or having a beer in the parking lot.

 Huacas, the town at the intersection between Conchal and Tamarindo is also just as lively with barber shops, bakeries, local restaurants and fried chicken places full of people.